 One of the reasons that there has been so much home renovation activity in these areas relates to the increase in the median house prices for these suburbs.
 According to propertydata.com.au the increase in value over the period between June 2013 and June 2015 has been 37% for Blackburn, 52% for Vermont, 53% for Ringwood and 57% for Mitcham.
-As a result existing owners have more equity in their homes and have comfort in spending money on home renovations or an extension to their main asset – the family home.
+As a result existing owners have more equity in their homes and have comfort in spending money on home renovations or a ground floor extension or second storey extension to their main asset – the family home.

 Whilst there has been a tapering of the increase in the median house price of these suburbs since June 2015 it is foreseeable that Mitcham, Vermont and Ringwood will have median house prices in excess of $1 million within the next twelve months to two years.

 The history of the area is interesting.
 When Melbourne (then Port Phillip) was first settled in 1836 one of the first things done by Governor Bourke was to set up a survey office.
 Robert Russell (ever heard of Russell Street?) was a member of this survey team and one of their first tasks was to survey the Yarra River to Warrandyte.
 Much of this land had already been settled by squatters who were quite proficient at performing their own surveys.
 How they managed conflicts as to holdings without proper title can only be speculated.

 In 1843 there were further official surveys of the area performed by William Darke.
 Already there were various routes through the area which became major traffic arteries, and remain so to this day.
 One example was the “Yarra Track”, now the Maroondah Highway.